Self-similar real trees defined as fixed-points and their geometric properties: Main results

 \subsection{Geometry, fractal dimensions and optimal H\"older exponents}

 It is informative to first present a heuristic argument that, at the very least, gives an idea of the value of the Minkowski dimension that one should expect.
 Consider $\fT = (\sT, d, \mu, \rho)$ satisfying \eqref{fix:tree}.
-In a covering of $\sT$ by open balls, if one neglects the contribution of the balls that might intersect more than one subtree in the recursive decomposition, then the fixed-point equation \eqref{fix:tree} should imply that we approximately have
+In a covering of $\sT$ by open balls, if one neglects the contribution of the balls that might intersect more than one subtree in the recursive decomposition, the fixed point equation \eqref{fix:tree} should imply that we approximately have